ukishore33/Analysing-IG-Clone-Database/README.md

 # Analysis of Instagram Clone Dataset using MySQL

-The Instagram Dataset which we used for this project is linked below.
+The Instagram User Dataset which we used for this project is linked below.

 [Dataset](https://github.com/ukishore33/Analysing-IG-Clone-Database-using-MySQL/blob/main/ig_clone_db.sql)